nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 * To add a single supplier: `add-s n/Carol Pet House ph/11223344 e/carolpethouse@gmail.com a/Marina Bay Sands 138600 l/USA`

-Similar to the [Add Buyer](#adding-a-buyer-add-b) command, you may feel the need to add a supplier together with all the pets he/she sells in one shot!
+Similar to the [Add Buyer](#adding-a-buyer-add-b) command, you may feel the need to add a supplier together with all the pets he/she sells in one shot.
 Check it out below :point_down:

 Format: `add-s n/NAME ph/PHONE_NUMBER e/EMAIL a/ADDRESS l/LOCATION p/add-p(pet1 prefixeds and fields) p/add-p(pet2 prefixeds and fields)…​`